EquitySight

 4. Reserve Bank of Australia — cash-rate target

-• Used for: the current cash rate that powers my calculator pages (Purchase Calculator, Mortgage Repayment, Loan Serviceability, Mortgage Stress Test) via the window.MarketRate module.
+• Used for: the live cash-rate context on the Loan Serviceability, Mortgage Stress Test and Property Cashflow calculators via the window.MarketRate module.

 • Source: rba.gov.au/statistics/cash-rate